SciSharp/LLamaSharp/README.md

 [![LLamaSharp Badge](https://img.shields.io/nuget/v/LLamaSharp.kernel-memory?label=LLamaSharp.kernel-memory)](https://www.nuget.org/packages/LLamaSharp.kernel-memory)

 **The C#/.NET binding of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 It provides higher-level APIs to inference the LLaMA Models and deploy it on local device with C#/.NET.
-It works on Windows, Linux and Max without need to compile llama.cpp yourself.
+It works on Windows, Linux and Mac without need to compile llama.cpp yourself.
 Even without a GPU or not enough GPU memory, you can still use LLaMA models! 🤗**

 **Furthermore, it provides integrations with other projects such as [semantic-kernel](https://github.com/microsoft/semantic-kernel), [kernel-memory](https://github.com/microsoft/kernel-memory) and [BotSharp](https://github.com/SciSharp/BotSharp) to provide higher-level applications.**